BUILDDesign

 The cost of heat pumps (ground or air) is not insignificant.
 On average, the models we evaluated, including installation, cost between 3 to 5 times more than a gas boiler (including installation).
 In our situation, the cost of installing a boiler would be significantly higher than usual, because the barns we are renovating don’t have a connection to the gas mains.
 Under these circumstances, and taking into account a potential grant under the UK government’s boiler upgrade scheme, it became cost competitive to install two air source heating systems, rather than install new gas connections, and new gas boilers.

-Heat pumps are more efficient at lower temperatures, which makes them better suited to work with an UFH system designed to run at 35 degrees, for example, as compared to a radiator system designed to work at 45 degrees.
+Heat pumps are more efficient at lower water flow temperatures, which makes them better suited to work with an UFH system designed to run at 35 degrees, for example, as compared to a radiator system designed to work at 45 degrees.
 For every degree cooler your flow temperature (the temperature, in Celsius, at which the water is circulating in the heating system) is, you will get a 2.5% increase in efficiency.

 That means if you are using a heat pump with an UFH system designed to run at 35 degrees, that will be 25% more efficient than a boiler based system using radiators designed to work at 45 degrees water temperature.
 Because of this, the combination of radiators and underfloor heating could negatively impact the overall efficiency of your project if the system is not optimized.